BetzalelKenig/intelligenter/develop.md

 #### GET request flow:

-1. check if onAnalysis if yes return onAnalysis. q: even if is in db?🤔 if not continue
+1. check if the domain status is onAnalysis if yes return onAnalysis. q: even if is in db?🤔 if not continue
 2. if not onAnalysis check if domain exist in db if exist return data if not return onAnalysis & send to analysis

 #### POST request flow: